 I don't live near Boston, but I'd love to work with the UUA.
 Can I still apply?

 UUA staff live and work throughout the United States, and while our headquarters are located in Boston, we also have offices in Washington, DC, and at the United Nations in New York City.
 We generally indicate where the position is based in the job announcement.

 I'd prefer to work from my home-based office rather than at a UUA office.
 Is that possible?

 We normally indicate where the position is based in each job announcement.
-In general, if the location is listed as "Open," it is possible to work from your home-based office.
+In general, if the location is listed as "Open," it is possible to work from your home-based office in the United States.
 Do make sure to speak with the hiring manager about your preference if you are invited to interview with us.

 How long does the process take after I've sent in my résumé?

 That depends very much on the nature of the position and how the search process is set up.
 The hiring manager or search team may begin screening applicants immediately, or they may wait for several weeks (or, even months in some cases) to collect applications before reaching out to interview candidates.